department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/EZ(R) Update Capabilities/10-10EZR Product Checklist.md

 - [x] **Create Epic to identify the problem and solution**
 - [ ] Optional - **Sign up for a Product Review session to present the initiative (~after Design Intent)**
 - [x] Create corresponding stories to align with the work needed (start with this list!)
-- [ ] Initial design
+- [x] Initial design
      - [x] Lo-Fi design ideas
      - [x] Presentation and agreement with the team on direction
           - [x] Confirm Frontend and Backend efforts
-     - [ ] Presentation to Stakeholders and downstream system representatives - **9/13/2023**
+     - [x] Presentation to Stakeholders and downstream system representatives - **9/13/2023**
 - [x] **Submit Collaboration Cycle request ticket**
      - [x] **Review Collaboration Cycle site**
      - [x] **Start gathering artifacts (list above)**
      - [x] **Maintain this checklist of artifacts, updating as they are shared**
-- [ ] **Schedule Design Intent review - 9/18/23 at 3:30p ET**
+- [N/A] **Schedule Design Intent review - 9/18/23 at 3:30p ET**
      - [ ] Present design and obtain feedback
 - [x] **Request CAIA (Content, Accessibility & IA) review - Kickoff 9/12/23 at 4p ET**
-- [ ] Finalize design with feedback
+- [x] Finalize design with feedback
-     - [ ] Present to team, stakeholders and any other interested parties
+     - [x] Present to team, stakeholders and any other interested parties
+- [ ] Create Research Plan and Conversation Guide
-- [ ] Create prototype or basic working functionality in environments
+- [ ] Create working functionality in Staging environment
      - [ ] The team can determine the best path, used for research
+- [ ] Complete development
-- [ ] Create Research Plan and Conversation Guide
+     - [ ] Engineers work with Designers on any questions/clarifications
-- [ ] **Schedule Midpoint Review - Refer back to the initial Collaboration Cycle Request ticket**
+- [N/A] **Schedule Midpoint Review - Refer back to the initial Collaboration Cycle Request ticket**
 - [ ] **Request Research Review - Refer back to the initial Collaboration Cycle Request ticket**
 - [ ] Schedule research sessions with Perigean
 - [ ] Conduct research sessions